Gond Katira and Chia Seed Drink

 I Found This Drink After My IBS Diagnosis and Haven’t Stopped Since

-I had seen gond katira at home my whole life — my mother soaked it in summer for sharbat.
+I had seen gond katira at home my whole life-my mother soaked it in summer for sharbat.
 But I never connected it to gut health until I started researching.
-And when I combined it with chia seeds, which I was already using for fibre, the gond katira and chia seed drink became something I make every single day from April through September.
+And when I combined it with chia seeds, which I was already using for fiber, the Gond Katira and chia seed drink became something I make every single day from April through September.

 What Is Gond Katira